-20 Money Lessons to Master Before 30 (Or Pay for It Later)
+20 Money Lessons to Master Before 30 for a Stronger Financial Future

-Money doesn’t care how old you are.
-It rewards discipline, punishes bad habits, and doesn’t wait for anyone to figure it out.
-The earlier you learn how it works, the easier everything gets.
+Money doesn’t care how old you are, it rewards discipline, punishes bad habits, and doesn’t wait for anyone to catch up.

 Gen Z and Millennials are already behind.
 A recent study showed only 38% of Gen Z and 45% of Millennials answered basic financial literacy questions correctly.
 That’s not just a gap, it’s a growing problem.